Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt/display-and-results.md

 When the user prompt is shown as a modal dialog, it must have an owner `Window`.
 Some of the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[ShowDialog](xref:@ActiproUIRoot.Controls.UserPromptWindow.ShowDialog*) overloads allow an owner to be specified.
 If one is not specified, a default owner `Window` will be determined by the currently active `Window`.

-When using the [builder pattern](builder-pattern.md), the [WithOwner](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithOwner*) method is used to assign a non-default owner.
-Since the builder pattern supports displaying dialogs or overlays, the owner is specified as a `TopLevel` (which, on desktop applications, is typically a `Window`).
+When using the [builder pattern](builder-pattern.md), the [WithOwner](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithOwner*) method is used to assign a non-default owner. @if (avalonia) { Since the builder pattern supports displaying dialogs or overlays, the owner is specified as a `TopLevel` (which, on desktop applications, is typically a `Window`). }

 ## Startup Location